Azure/azure-sdk-for-java/sdk/communication/azure-communication-sms/README.md

 via the accessKey() function.
 Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.

+To send an sms message to a single recipient
 <!-- embedme src/samples/java/com/azure/communication/sms/samples/quickstart/ReadmeSamples.java#L25-L41 -->
 ```java
 // Your can find your endpoint and access key from your resource in the Azure Portal